What Why Men Hate Going To Church is About

 For example, did you know the average church in the US is 61% female and 39% male?

 On any given Sunday 13 million more women go to church than men and the gender gap is widening across all denominations.

 70% of boys growing up in Christian homes and raised in church will abandon the Christian faith altogether in their teens and twenties and most of them never return.

 David Murrow then goes on to explain how the church has slowly, over time, catered more to women and church has become a feminine environment.

 He doesn’t leave it there; he goes on to give very practical, applicable advice on how to reverse this in your church and make your church attractive to men.
 A vast majority of churches have far more women than men.

-It’s only minor adjustments that we need to make in our churches to make a big difference – the author shows how to adapt our prayer meetings, sermons, worship songs to get more men to become more involved and engaged.
+It’s only minor adjustments that we need to make in our churches to make a big difference – the author shows how to adapt our prayer meetings, sermons and worship songs to get more men to become more involved and engaged.

 I particularly liked his analogy of the Gospel being compared to ‘chick flicks’ and typical men’s action films.